isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 Usually, a `std::move()` is used as an argument to a `&&` parameter.
-And after you do that, assume the object has been moved from (see [C.64](#Rc-move-semantic)) and don't read its state again until you first set it to a new value.
+And after you do that, assume the object has been moved from (see [C.64](#Rc-move-semantic)) and don’t read its state again until you first set it to a new value.

     void f() {
         string s1 = "supercalifragilisticexpialidocious";